tathan08/tp/docs/UserGuide.md

 * Consecutive spaces in name are removed. e.g. "Alice&nbsp;&nbsp;Tan" will be saved as `Alice Tan`.
 * Multiple  tags can be added at once by prefixing each tag with `t/`.
 * Tags must be alphanumeric and have no spaces.
-* If person does not already exist in AdddressBook, the person is created.
+* If person does not already exist in FirstImpressions, the person is created.
 * Other tags e.g. `e/email@example.com` here will be ignored.

 Examples: